Netherton, West Midlands: Transport

 With the exception of the occasional canal boat, transport in Netherton today is exclusively by road.
 The major road link for the area is the A459, running from Dudley to Halesowen.
 This route was once a turnpike road, with the toll gate being situated near the junction with Swan Street.

-Frequent buses link Netherton directly with Dudley town centre, Brierley Hill, Cradley Heath, Halesowen, and Old Hill, as well as to the Merry Hill Shopping Centre and Birmingham's Queen Elizabeth Hospital.
+Frequent buses link Netherton directly with Dudley town centre, Brierley Hill, Stourbridge, Cradley Heath, Halesowen, and Old Hill, as well as to the Merry Hill Shopping Centre and Birmingham's Queen Elizabeth Hospital.
+From 20th April 2025 new service 25A (operated by Diamond Bus) will connect the area to Kidderminster.

 The Dudley No. 2 Canal runs through Netherton, linking the Dudley No. 1 canal at Parkhead Junction with the south entrance of the Netherton Tunnel.
 When first constructed in 1798 it ran as far as Selly Oak, where it connected with the Worcester and Birmingham Canal.

 Netherton has had no rail service since the 1960s when the Bumble Hole Line, which ran between Dudley and Old Hill railway stations, was taken out of service.
 The line had stops at Baptist End, Windmill End, and Darby End.
 A small branch line from Baptist End led to Withymoor Goods Station, which was near where the Dudley No. 2 canal crosses the Halesowen Road.

 There were once many industrial and mineral rail lines running through the Netherton area but these have long since closed.
 For example, the steel firm Grazebrook's had a line running from their factory on Pear Tree Lane to an interchange on the Great Western Railway mainline near the former Blowers Green railway station.
 A branch of the Earl of Dudley's extensive private railway network, which is usually known as the Pensnett Railway, ran through the Saltwells locality.